Zelhorst92/1stMileStone-GymSite/README.md

 ### The Contact Section
 The contact section contains the location, phonenumber and emailaddress of the FitLife gym.

+### A modal on succesfully submitting the sign-up form
+With the explanation and a snippet of JavaScript from [Simen Daehlin](https://github.com/Eventyret "githubpage of Simen") I have implementened a modal on submitting the form correctly.
+The poppup says that the sign up was successfull and that the costumerservice will contact the user for final approval.
+It also wishes the user a **good day**.

 [Back to top](#table-of-content)

 ---